merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![change_radius](images/change_radius.png)](images/change_radius.png){:.center-img .width-60}

-And once we hit "Draw" (or use "d" as a keyboard shortcut), we get:
+And once we hit "Draw" (or use "d" as a keyboard shortcut), we get this:

 [![bigger_radius](images/bigger_radius.png)](images/bigger_radius.png){:.center-img .width-60}

 Looks much better.
-We can already see some interesting patterns, but before we dig into these patters, let's choose all the splits in this MAG.
-When you click with the left click on any of the branches in the tree at the center of the interface, it will choose all the branches of that tree section and add them to a bin.
+We can already see some interesting patterns, but before we dig into those, let's choose all the splits in this MAG.
+When you click with the left click on any of the branches in the center dendrogram, it will choose all the items under that part of the tree and add them into a 'bin'.

 You can then move to the "Bins" tab (top left), you can see some real-time stats regarding your MAG: